Maidenhead railway station

-Maidenhead railway station serves the town of Maidenhead, Berkshire, England.
+Maidenhead railway station serves the market town of Maidenhead, Berkshire, England.
 It is 24 mi 19 chain down the line from London Paddington and is situated between Taplow to the east and Twyford to the west.
+It opened in 1871 as Maidenhead Junction.

 It is served by local services operated by Great Western Railway and the Elizabeth line, and is also the junction for the Marlow Branch Line.
 It has five platforms which are accessed through ticket barriers at both entrances to the station.
 The Marlow line platform had an overall roof until 2014 when it was removed in the course of electrification works.

 History

 The station is on the original line of the Great Western Railway, which opened as far as Reading in 1840.
 The original Maidenhead Station lay east of the Thames, not far from the present Taplow station.
 This was the line's first terminus, pending the completion of the Sounding Arch (Maidenhead Railway Bridge) bridge over the river.
 In 1854, the Wycombe Railway Company built a line from Maidenhead to High Wycombe, with a station on Castle Hill, at first called "Maidenhead (Wycombe Branch)", later renamed "Maidenhead Boyne Hill".
 However, there was no station on the present site until 1871, when local contractor William Woodbridge built it.
 Originally, it was called "Maidenhead Junction", but eventually it came to replace the Boyn Hill station as well as the original station on the Maidenhead Riverside.

 In 2008 the station underwent major renovation works and in 2010 a statue of Nicholas Winton was installed on one of the platforms.

 In 2010 a statue was erected to honour the man dubbed the "British Schindler" for his work saving Jewish children from Nazi invasion.
 Sir Nicholas Winton was 29 when he smuggled 669 boys and girls, destined for concentration camps, out of Czechoslovakia in 1939.
 The statue, on platform three, depicts Winton sitting on a bench reading his famous scrapbook, which contained lists of all the children he helped to save.